 Baseball games aren’t the only activities that bring people to David Allen Memorial Ballpark in downtown Enid.

 Director Bill Mayberry sees the ballpark as a community partner.
 It has sponsored events for Vance Air Force Base and has coordinated events with the Stride Bank Center across the street.
 Elementary schools have come to the ballpark for field trips during tournaments.
 Corporations have sponsored nights for their employees.
-Veterans, current military personnel and first responders are admitted free to ballgames.
+Veterans, current military personnel, and first responders are admitted free to ballgames.

 “We just enjoy sharing it,’’ Mayberry said.

-When Enid entrepreneurs/philanthropists Paul and Joan Allen donated funds for construction of the ballpark as a memorial to their son, they wanted to benefit both youth and the city at large.
+When Enid entrepreneurs/philanthropists Paul and Joan Allen donated funds for the construction of the ballpark as a memorial to their son, they wanted to benefit both youth and the city at large.

 “We’re so fortunate to be a part of something that Paul and Joan shared as a way to invest in our community,’’ Mayberry said.